SeanSan06/SeanSan06/README.md

+- 👋 Hi, my name is Sean San.
+I am a 2nd-year CS major at UCI.
-- 👋 Hi, I’m @SeanSan06
+- 📄Github: @SeanSan06
-- 👀 I’m interested in drawing
-- 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on computer vision project
 - 📫 How to reach me seanksan@gmail.com
+- 👀 I’m interested in AI, web dev, and game dev
+- 🌱 I’m currently learning C++ and web developement

 <!---
 SeanSan06/SeanSan06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.